WWL-FM

-WWL-FM (105.3 MHz) is a commercial radio station licensed to Kenner, Louisiana, and serving the New Orleans metropolitan area.
-It is owned by Audacy, Inc. WWL-FM and sister station WWL (870 AM) simulcast a news-talk-sports radio format.
-The studios and offices are in the 400 Poydras Tower in the New Orleans Central Business District.
+WWL-FM (105.3 FM) is a commercial radio station licensed to Kenner, Louisiana, Louisiana, and serving the New Orleans metropolitan area.
+Owned by Audacy, Inc., WWL-FM and co-owned WWL (870 AM) jointly simulcast a talk and sports format, with studios and offices are in the 400 Poydras Tower in the New Orleans Central Business District.

-WWL-FM has an effective radiated power (ERP) of 96,000 watts.
-Its transmitter site is off Paris Road in Chalmette, Louisiana.
-WWL-FM broadcasts in the HD Radio hybrid format, with its HD2 digital subchannel carrying both Infinity Sports Network and shows on food and lifestyles.
+WWL-FM's transmitter is sited off Paris Road in Chalmette, Louisiana.
+WWL-FM broadcasts in HD Radio; the HD2 digital subchannel carries both Westwood One Sports and shows on food and lifestyles.